vyos/vyos-documentation/docs/routing/mss-clamp.rst

 MSS value to a specific value.
 Starting with VyOS 1.2 there is a firewall option to clamp your TCP MSS value for IPv4 and IPv6.

-Clamping can be disabled per interface using the `disable` keywork:
+Clamping can be disabled per interface using the `disable` keyword:

 .. code-block:: sh